cisco-en-programmability/ansible-collection-catalystwan/roles/remove_edges/README.md

 2. Retrieves the list of all Edge devices in the Cisco SD-WAN environment.
 3. Invalidates Edge devices certificates before deletion.
 4. Sends updates to controllers to propagate the changes.
-5. Removes all Edge devices from the vManage inventory.
+5. Removes all Edge devices from the Manager inventory.

 ## Requirements